 Living a lifetime with your spouse who is also your best friend, is a beautiful thing.

 I am not one to cover up the fact that our marriage is FULL of unhealthy communication.
 If you’ve read some of my other posts, you would know that.
-But we are working at it.
+But we are working on it.
 It’s our area of particular struggle and we are realizing that the healthier our communication, the better our marriage.

 Healthy communication comes easy to some couples, but others are daunted by it.
-Resolving conflict isn’t something people really learn about before begin a relationship—sometimes, you have to be thrown into the deep end before you learn how to swim.
+Resolving conflict isn’t something people really learn about before beginning a relationship—sometimes, you have to be thrown into the deep end before you learn how to swim.